How to chose an email service provider – The Ultimate Guide

 You are going to be stuck with your email provider for years to come.
 You need to know how it works, whether or not you like working with it and what you can get out of it.
 Spending a few weeks testing things is going to save you a lot of time and money.
 And it will give you much better results later on.

 So start with MailChimp or MailerLite so you have somewhere to send your subscribers but move to another one as soon as you can.
-Constant Contact, Aweber, Active Campaign, Get Response offer free trials.
-Drip offers a free plan forever until you have 100 subscribers, so you can put everything in place and test it out before you are ready to push subscribers into it.
+Constant Contact, Aweber, Active Campaign, Get Response offer free trials and ConvertKit does as well.

 4. Ease of Use

 It depends on how well you deal with technology but you should see if it’s easy enough for your to set everything up.
 I love ConvertKit for this.
 I find it very intuitive and you can get started straight away and I have heard good things about MailerLite but I haven’t tried it.
 Aweber is also quite simple to use at the start but doing more means you have to find ways to work around its limitations.

 It should also be easy to customise an email and to set up your automations.
 ConvertKit, Drip and Active Campaign are my first choices for this, but that’s me.
 Maybe you prefer one of the other ones and that’s OK.

 For me, using a tool that allows you to visualise your workflows (GetResponse, MailerLite, Active Campaign, Drip and very soon ConvertKit) helps a lot.
 Not just to know what is happening, but it helps you to think of more ideas and more things to do.

 But what I like might not be what you like.
 That’s why I mentioned earlier that you should try the software yourself and compare a few so that you know which one is the right one for you.